woorui/gorm-cache/README.md

 It don't delete or update the cache when sql do deleting or updating.

-I use gormcache to cache tables with high select frequency but low update frequency. like come config or common resource.
+I use gormcache to cache tables with high select frequency but low update frequency. like some config or common resource.

-#### Some option api
+#### Feature

 1. It Supports a variety of cache driver by implementing `CacheKV` interface.